Monti needs EU success to win Italians back

 ROME As his popularity continues its steady slide, Italian Prime Minister Mario Monti's political future hinges on his ability to counter Germany's focus on budget austerity as a way out of the euro crisis.

-To shore up his position, Monti has promised to soften German Chancellor Angela Merkel's focus on budget rigor over growth at the June 28-29 EU meeting.
+To shore up his position, Monti has promised to soften German Chancellor Angela Merkel's focus on budget rigour over growth at the June 28-29 EU meeting.

 "Monti will be in trouble if he can't come back from the summit with some sort of concessions from Merkel," said James Walston, professor of politics at the American University in Rome.